Vegan Orange Cream

 Steps

-• First, wash the orange well, cut a few pieces from the peel avoiding the white part which is bitter, and make strips from the rest of the peel with the appropriate tool: these are to be kept aside for decoration.
-Cut the orange in half and juice it.
-Measure the obtained juice, then measure the soy milk to reach about 1 cup of total liquid.
-In my case, I got about 1/3 cup of juice and then I used 2/3 cup of soy milk.
+• First, wash the orange well and cut some strips of peel avoiding the white part that is bitter.
+For the final decoration cut thin strips from the remaining peel with the appropriate tool.
+Cut the orange in half and squeeze it.
+Measure the juice obtained and then measure the soy milk so that you reach about 250 ml (about 1 cup) of total liquid.
+In my case I got about 100 ml of juice and therefore I used 150 ml of soy milk (about 2/3 cup).

-• In a small saucepan, mix flour, agave syrup, and orange juice to form a creamy mixture.
-Place over low heat.
+• In a small saucepan mix the flour, agave syrup and orange juice to form a little cream.
+Put it over low heat.

-• Remove from heat and let cool.
-If in a hurry, you can pour it into a metal container immersed in cold water and to prevent the formation of film cover it with some plastic wrap in contact with the surface of the cream.
+• Remove the cream from the heat and let it cool.
+If you’re in a hurry you can pour it into a metal container immersed in cold water.
+To avoid the formation of a skin, cover it with some plastic wrap in contact with the surface of the cream.

 Vegan orange cream, Eat without Belly

-• This vegan orange cream is really delicious, you can enjoy it simply by the spoonful also adding some dark chocolate drops: remember, however, to count the extra WW points!
-Or you can use it to fill cakes and puffs: it’s very versatile!
+• This vegan orange cream is really indulgent; you can enjoy it simply with a spoon even adding a few drops of dark chocolate: remember, though, to count the extra WW points.
+Or you can use it to fill cakes and cream puffs: it’s very versatile.

 Vegan orange cream, Eat without Belly

-• And it’s also delicious served with some fresh fruit or with a couple of light biscuits for a light snack or a delicious dessert at the end of a meal.
-I found it exquisite and not just me, here it was devoured in no time… Thanks again to Mariuccia for the idea!
+• And it’s also delicious served with fresh fruit or with a couple of light cookies for a snack or as a tasty dessert at the end of a meal.

 Enjoy!